 Library and national consortia partnerships

-Publishing in JMIRx is cheaper than any other known Article Processing Charge (APC) of hybrid or legacy publishers.
-So instead of signing transformative agreements with large commercial publishers and reimbursing them thousands of dollars in APCs, how about encouraging your faculty and students to embrace an open science workflow that implements green open access with subsequent gold OA (peer-review/archiving)?
+At a cost of only $1000 per article, publishing in JMIRx is cheaper than any other known Article Processing Charge (APC) of hybrid or legacy publishers.
 We can also deliver final copyedited/typeset papers to institutional repositories.

-If you are a librarian and wish to arrange a similar agreement, please contact us at [support at jmir.org].
+If you are a librarian and wish to arrange a Plan P subscription, please contact us at [support at jmir.org].